Withdrawing for Military Reasons

 - If you have received federal loans and do not know the name of the lender servicing your student loan(s), access your loan and lender information at the the National Student Loan Data System (NSLDS).

-- If Pennsylvania Higher Education Assistance Agency (PHEAA) is servicing your Stafford loans, they will accept a copy of your military orders from Penn State to defer your loans.
+- If Pennsylvania Higher Education Assistance Agency (PHEAA) is servicing your Federal Direct Loans, they will accept a copy of your military orders from Penn State to defer your loans.
 If you have Stafford loans serviced by Direct Loan Servicing you or a family member will be required to complete the Military Deferment form.

 - If you are the recipient of a Federal Perkins Loan, please contact Student Financial Services.

 If you have questions during your military absence regarding your enrollment status or procedures for re-entry into the University, please contact the Office of Veterans Programs.